Aims & Scope

 discussions and advice on matters involved in improving personal performance, e.g. effective communication, making presentations, getting published, writing a research proposal

 The Editorial Board is led by Professor John Egan, and includes invited experts from Professional Bodies, education and publishing.
-All articles should be submitted to the Editor for review – see How to Submit for more details.
+All articles should be submitted by email to the TMR Editorial Office – see How to Submit for more details.